 If you are between 30 and 5 days from your exam date, there will be a $35 fee, and if you are 4 days or less from the exam date, then the full course fee must be paid to reschedule.
 Within 24 hours there is no option to reschedule.

 How Much Do CPA Exam Courses Cost?

 There are some paid courses out there that are specifically geared to get you ready to take your CPA exam.
 They range in price from about $1,500 to nearly $3,500, depending on how long you need it and what you need it to do for you.

-With a price between $2,400 and $3,500 Becker stresses that this is not just an exam prep.
+With a price tag around $3,000, Becker stresses that this is not just an exam prep course.
 You are investing in your future, and they are going to help you every step of the way.
 Their review course focuses on higher-order cognitive skills and following the AICPA blueprint as closely as possible for maximum success.